-In short, the effectiveness of most cosmetics is illusory and inspired by marketing, and we can stop there, but I will still provide minimal scientific arguments.
-I will do this for popular categories of cosmetics.🧐
+In short, the effectiveness of most cosmetics is illusory and inspired by marketing, and we can stop there, but I will still provide minimal scientific arguments

 And its synthesis depends on various nutrients and your metabolism.
 For more details, see the links at the end of the post; there's an article in Russian by a biochemist.

-Sunscreens.
-They're necessary, but not always and not everywhere.
-For example, in the climate of my city, Kyiv, it's more of a marketing ploy.
-But somewhere closer to the equator, they're a necessary thing.
+Sunscreen.
+It's necessary, but not always and not everywhere.
+For example, in the climate of my Kyiv, it's more of a marketing ploy.
+But somewhere closer to the equator, it's a necessary thing.
 For example, when I was in Indonesia, I was surprised by the locals walking around in jackets in 35°C (95°F) temperatures.
-Later, when I got sunburned, it became clear why 😄.
-Standard SPF 50+ creams aren't enough there either; for example, surfers used a special clay-like paste with zinc oxide that wouldn't wash off all day.
+Later, when I got sunburned, I understood why But standard SPF 50+ creams aren't enough there either; for example, surfers used a special clay-like paste with zinc oxide that wouldn't wash off all day.
 It's also important to understand that extremes are bad—without sun, we don't get vitamin D and don't train our antioxidant system.
 But too much sun also causes mutations in skin cells.
-Keep this in mind and avoid tanning beds.😉
+Keep this in mind and avoid tanning beds

 Cosmetics for problem skin .
-These products typically contain acids: salicylic acid, azelaic acid, and others.
-Applying them to the skin kills both bacteria and the skin itself.
-This 😕causes peeling, which is the dead skin cells of the basal layer.
+These products usually contain acids: salicylic acid, azelaic acid, and others.
+People apply them, killing both bacteria on the skin and the skin itself Peeling occurs, which is caused by dead skin cells in the basal layer of the skin.
 New cells then appear.
 This process is portrayed as beneficial and effective.
-In reality, it's deliberate damage to already problematic skin in anticipation of regeneration.
-This may clear up acne for a while, but it won't cure it.
-And you'll be told it's a chronic condition and you need to apply it constantly.😁
+In reality, it's deliberate damage to already problematic skin, awaiting regeneration.
+This may clear up acne for the duration of use, but it won't cure it.
+And they'll tell you it's a chronic condition and you need to apply it constantly

 Shampoos and cleansers.
 The primary purpose of these products is to wash away dirt.
 Cheap products do this aggressively, while expensive ones do it gently.
 But don't expect them to improve your skin or hair.
 For example, shampoo manufacturers add special silicones to make hair shiny and smooth.
 Cleansers contain substances that mask pores.
 But all these tricks provide only temporary results.